Guild of Television Camera Professionals: GTC Awards

 Award winners did not have to be members or based in the UK.
+Among many winners was British documentary filmmaker and photographer Paul Berriff.

 In 2023 it was decided that the Awards for Excellence would be paused for the foreseeable future.
 The Seal of Approval was renamed the GTC Innovation Award and two new categories of GTC President's Award and GTC Chair's Award would be presented alongside the GTC Dick Hibberd Award.